disaac318/TasksTrackr/README.md

 5. Technologies Used
 6. Testing
 7. Deployment
+8. Security Considerations
+9. Deployment
-8. Future Improvements
+10. Future Imrovements
+11. Development Challenges and Resolutions
-9. Credits
+12. Credits

 ## 1. Project Overview
 TasksTrackr is a data-driven productivity platform designed to organise personal and professional workloads.
 Users can create, update, delete, and filter tasks, while the system dynamically calculates urgency using a RAG traffic-light model derived from each task’s due date.